 Best horror movies to stream on Netflix, Max, Hulu, Shudder and more

 The best streaming services have made it possible for horror to be right at our fingertips whenever we want it and has even become the sole home to some of our picks.
-We’ve slithered through the horrors on offer across the major platforms to determine the best ones to watch across the likes of Apple TV Plus, Disney Plus, Hulu, Max, Netflix, Paramount Plus and Prime Video.
+We’ve slithered through the horrors on offer across the major platforms to determine the best ones to watch across the likes of Apple TV Plus, Disney Plus, Hulu, Max, Netflix, Paramount Plus, and Prime Video.

 To be on this list, movies must score highly on Rotten Tomatoes and be recommended by a member of our streaming team.
 There's been some great horrors over the last few years, and many can be found on some of the world's biggest streaming service.
-To find out 13 best horror movie picks, read below.
+To find out our best horror movie picks, read below.

 Best horror movies: 13–9